M0WA/godb/README.md

 GoDB's main goal is to abstract code from your database manufacturer while giving a strong binding to the actual database structure.
 It is written with a strong consideration of limited resources like memory and cpu power to be "big-data ready".
-Think of it as an advanced version of the well known libdbi.
+Think of it as an advanced version of the well known libdbi with the main difference that you do not have to write __any__ SQL in your code.
+All SQL is generated for you by the GoDB framework.

 For more information visit the GoDB [homepage](https://go-db.net) and the offical [github](https://github.com/M0WA/GoDB) page.